-Key indicators of demand for rental housing are increasing rent levels and high numbers of households experiencing rent burden and living in overcrowded and/or substandard conditions.
+Key indicators of demand for rental housing are low vacancy rates, increasing rent levels, and high numbers of households experiencing rent burden and living in overcrowded and/or substandard conditions.
 In addition, the significant numbers of people who are homeless or on waiting lists for housing subsidies point to an unmet need for rental housing.

-- Average rents increased on the south side by 2.6% from 1998 to 1999, compared to a 2% increase in inflation. - As the following table details, more than 192,000 renter households in Chicago pay more than the recommended 30% of household income towards rent.
+- The west side's 5% vacancy rate represents a tight market, according to either the 6% threshold set by HUD or the 5% measure used by appraisers. - The average rent increase on the west side of Chicago between 1998 and 1999 was 3.4%, compared to a 2% increase in inflation. - As the following table details, more than 192,000 renter households in Chicago pay more than the recommended 30% of household income towards rent.
 A third of those families spend more than 50% of their income for rent.